 Above: Hanging pendants made from drinking straws.
 Since straws are easily trimmed and bent, a multitude of shapes are possible.

-Above: The Swedish project makes use of old-fashioned coated paper straws that are spray painted.
+Above: The Swedish project makes use of old-fashioned coated paper straws that are spray-painted.
 We’d like to try using stainless steel straws to make a sturdier shade.
-Stainless Steel Straws are available from Williams Sonoma; $10 for a set of four.
+Stainless Steel Straws are available from Williams-Sonoma; $12.95 for a set of four.

-Above: To make the shade, you’ll need drinking straws (such as Just Artifacts' Solid Color Party Paper Straws, 25 for $2), Pipe Cleaners ($3.99 for a pack of 100 via Amazon), and a pair of scissors (if you like the look of these, Brook Farm General Store sells Chinese Scissors for $12).
+Above: To make the shade, you’ll need drinking straws (such as Just Artifacts Solid Color Party Paper Straws, 25 for $2.15), Pipe Cleaners ($12.95 for a pack of 100 via Amazon), and a pair of scissors (if you like the look of these, Brook Farm General Store sells Chinese Scissors for $12).

-Above: To make a diamond-like shade, cut the drinking straws to the right lengths for your setting, and use pipe cleaners to connect the straws.
+Above: To make a diamond-shape shade, cut the drinking straws to the right lengths for your setting, and use pipe cleaners to connect the straws.

-Above: You can use several pipe cleaners in each straw hole to make the shade sturdier.
-Once you’ve completed the shade, the blogger recommends glueing the joints, but don’t add glue until you’re done.
+Above: For a sturdier lamp, use several pipe cleaners in each straw hole.
+Once you’ve completed the pendant, the blogger recommends gluing the joints, but don’t add glue until you’re finished.

-Above: Spray paint the shades in brass or gold.
-Consider using Krylon Metallic Spray Paint; $7.47 from Amazon and available in several colors.
+Above: Spray-paint the pendants in shades of brass or gold.
+Consider using Krylon Metallic Spray Paint; $5.88 from Amazon, available in several colors.